McPoozle/dnd-notes/content/Venix/NPCs/The Guy That Rips People in Half.md

->   description of who this is
+>   This guy rips people in half

 ___
 ## Lore